 A largely attended meeting of East Brent parishioners, over which the vicar (Preb.
 A. P. Wickham) presided, decided to rescind previous resolutions and that the War Memorial should take the form of a Memorial Cross.
 It was decided to ask Capt.
 Gaskell, the Lord of the Manor, to give a piece of land opposite the Council School as the site.
 It was further decided that £60 should be devoted to the erection of a memorial tablet in the Church and £20 each to the Wesleyan and Baptist Churches for a similar purpose.
-Some £100 was collected in the room. was collected in the room.
+Some £100 was collected in the room.

-installed in St Mary's church, the Wesleyan Chapel at East Brent and the Baptist Chapel at Rooksbridge.
+Capt.
+Gaskell Lord of the Manor, plus three plaques to be installed in St Mary's church, the Wesleyan Chapel at East Brent and the Baptist Chapel at Rooksbridge.

 The East Brent Memorial was designed and built by stonemason A. Ruscombe EMERY of Burnham on Sea.
-He also built the memorials at food and vital supplies but also food and weapons to the men serving on the front.
+He also built the memorials at keep not only Britain supplied with food and vital supplies but also food and weapons to the men serving on the front.